iraqies/skinartplus/README.md

 SkinartPlus_1.0.0_x64-setup.exe
 ```

-Run the installer — no extra dependencies needed.
+Run the installer. no extra dependencies needed.
 It installs per-user, so no admin rights are required.

 ### Linux

-There is no single "Linux" — pick the package that matches your distro:
+pick the package that matches your distro:

 | Distro family | Format | Install |
 |---------------|--------|---------|